 Forensic Psychology Career Outlook and Salaries

-The U.S. Bureau of Labor Statistics (BLS) groups forensic psychologists in its general category for psychologists.
-According to BLS projections, jobs for psychologists will increase by 6% from 2022-2032, which is faster than average for all occupations.
+The Bureau of Labor Statistics (BLS) groups forensic psychologists in its “Psychologists, All Other” category.
+The average salary for these psychologists is $110,300, but their salaries range from about $47,500 to $139,000.
+The BLS projects jobs for all psychologists will increase by 7% from 2023 to 2033, which is faster than the average for all occupations.

 Frequently Asked Questions About Forensic Psychology